Focus on Neutrality: What You Need to Know About JAMS

 To put it into perspective, JAMS administers over 18,000 cases a year.
 As such, no one case, law firm, or party has a significant impact on the company’s total revenue.
 Furthermore, JAMS arbitrators are not privy to the cases of other JAMS arbitrators, meaning that they are unaware of the volume from any particular law firm or party.
 Lastly, as explained above, neutrals are not compensated based on the volume of cases they hear.

-In each JAMS matter, we strive to bring as much transparency as possible to the parties about information that could pose a potential conflict or appearance of bias.
-At the commencement of a JAMS matter, for example, the parties receive a disclosure report, which lists the number of cases JAMS has administered in the last five years involving any party, lawyer or law firm in the present case.
+In each JAMS arbitration, we strive to bring as much transparency as possible to the parties about information that could pose a potential conflict or appearance of bias.
+At the commencement of a JAMS arbitration, for example, the parties receive a disclosure report, which lists the number of cases JAMS has administered in the last five years involving any party, lawyer or law firm in the present case.

-In consumer and employment matters, information is available even before the commencement of a matter.
+In consumer and employment arbitrations, information is available even before the commencement of a matter.
 Case information for the past five years—including employer names, arbitrator names, case results, and the number of arbitrations and mediations JAMS has had with the employer—can be found on the JAMS website.
 The spreadsheet containing the information is sortable for easy reference.

 The bottom line is that attorneys and their clients should know that JAMS is fully committed to providing neutral, efficient, and trusted arbitration procedures.
 Alternative dispute resolution is a critical component of the legal landscape and we are here to provide the best service in the industry.